madison-vincent-WTA/DemoAppiumFramework/README.md

 ### Requirements:

-1. Typical IntelliJ setup for TestNG including Java, Maven, Selenium, TestNG, Node.js (dependencies should already be in the pom.xml file) etc.
+1. Typical IntelliJ setup for TestNG including Java, Maven, Selenium, TestNG, Node.js (dependencies should already be in the pom.xml file) etc. <br>
     a.
-Currently the pom.xml file uses the following versions: Appium 7.5.1, Selenium 3.141.59, TestNG 7.4.0, Maven Surefire 3.0.0-M5
+Currently the pom.xml file uses the following versions: Appium 7.5.1, Selenium 3.141.59, TestNG 7.4.0, Maven Surefire 3.0.0-M5 <br>
     b.
 If you have newer versions, update the version numbers in the pom.xml.
 Then right click on the pom.xml > Maven > Reload Project to load the dependencies
 3. Appium installation - I recommend the desktop client
 4. XCode Installation (set up your preferred simulator)